 SaaS (Software-as-a-Service) is a subscription-based software service, much like how you would pay a monthly fee for renting a house.
 Rather than having to download or buy the SaaS platform yourself, it’s instead hosted by the SaaS provider, who manages the security, maintenance and upkeep of the platform.

 On top of that, these are just a few of the many benefits of adopting a SaaS solution:

-Unfortunately, with many SaaS platforms, you won’t have the ability to alter the source code, which means limited customisation.
-However, BigCommerce takes a unique approach by offering an Open SaaS solution, which means that merchants get all the benefits of a SaaS solution — ease of use, high-performance and scalability — combined with platform-wide APIs, so that you can customise your site and integrate all the necessary external applications and functionalities.
+Unfortunately, with many SaaS platforms, you won’t have the ability to alter the source code, which means limited customization.
+However, BigCommerce takes a unique approach by offering an Open SaaS solution, which means that merchants get all the benefits of a SaaS solution — ease of use, high-performance and scalability — combined with platform-wide APIs, so that you can customize your site and integrate all the necessary external applications and functionalities.

 PHP is an open-source, general-purpose scripting language popularly used in ecommerce web development.
 It can be integrated in HTML and is free to download and use.
 Many open-source ecommerce platforms such as Magento and Volusion are built using PHP.

 Python is a popular, general-purpose programming language used to construct web applications, analyze data and automate tasks.
 Its syntax is simpler than PHP and has a highly readable code, so this may be a better option for developers who are just starting out.

 Java is a general-purpose, object-oriented programming language designed for having fewer implementation dependencies, and it’s used across various applications including gaming systems, social media platforms, audio and video applications.